 87 – Solenoid feed

-This allows us test just the starter, solenoid and main feed wire.
-If the starter symptom doesn’t change suspect a faulty starter, however it still isn’t conclusive.
-A stuck starter motor, hydro-locked engine or mechanical fault could also cause the click sound.
+This allows us to test just the starter, solenoid, and main feed wire.
+If the starter symptom doesn’t change, suspect a faulty starter.
+However, it still isn’t conclusive.
+A stuck starter motor, hydro-locked engine, or mechanical fault could also cause the click sound.

 Jammed Starter Motor

 Rocking a manual car back and forth should help free up the starter motor.
-Auto trans cars will need socket and ratchet on the flywheel to crank over the engine.
-A worn starter or stater gear or flywheel ring gear may cause the starter motor to jam.
+Auto trans cars will need sockets and a ratchet on the flywheel to crank over the engine.
+A worn starter or starter gear or flywheel ring gear may cause the starter motor to jam.

-This happens when a cylinder fills with a fluid (which isn’t compressible), the piston fails to move and so locks up the crankshaft.
+This happens when a cylinder fills with a fluid (which isn’t compressible), the piston fails to move, and so locks up the crankshaft.
 Remove the spark plugs and try cranking the engine now.
-Common causes for Hydro-locking include car flooding in extreme weather conditions and failed head gasket.
+Common causes of Hydro-locking include car flooding in extreme weather conditions and failed head gasket.

 3 No Sound At All

-In this section we’ll look at the most common reasons your key turns but you have noting, not even a clink sound.
+In this section, we’ll look at the most common reasons your key turns, but you have nothing, not even a clink sound.
 The lack of sound points to the starter circuit not even attempting to engage.
-We can run a simple test from the drivers seat to help confirm that.
+We can run a simple test from the driver’s seat to help confirm that.

-Turn on the lights and crank the engine, the lights should go dim, if it does, it suggests that the ignition switch circuit is working.
+Turn on the lights and crank the engine; the lights should go dim; if it does, it suggests that the ignition switch circuit is working.
 If it doesn’t go dim we have a few more items to check.
-Here’s a list of items to check:

-- Security key on dash board – If the security light ids on, the transponder inside the ignition key isn’t being read by the receiver.
-If you have a spare key try using it, but suspect a faulty ignition receiver.
+- Security key on the dashboard – If the security light is on, the transponder inside the ignition key isn’t being read by the receiver.
+If you have a spare key, try using it, but suspect a faulty ignition receiver.

 - Manual transmission cars fitted with clutch switch – Check the switch is in place and secure.
-Try disconnected it.
+Try disconnecting it.